What is Fluidix?

 Who develops Fluidix?

-OneZero Software is a small group of engineers in New Brunswick, Canada.
+OneZero Software is a small company of engineers in New Brunswick, Canada.
 Fluidix is the product of a 10+ year commitment to address the need for high-performance simulation capability in a form that is useful, practical, and accessible.
 We recognize that it is often very difficult for researchers and developers to take full advantage of the latest and greatest algorithms and technology, and that the ability to model large and complex systems easily and quickly is the key to both quantity and quality of research.

 We aim to address this need by providing a general simulation platform that brings researchers and developers across many fields together.
 By keeping Fluidix at the cutting edge of performance while broadening its functionality over time, we hope to see Fluidix grow to become the go-to particle simulation platform for any application.